C1 · AdvancedEnglish

 • The main clause refers to a future result.

-• This form is less common but very useful for planning, giving advice, or imagining consequences.
+• This form is less common but very useful for evaluating decisions, giving retrospective advice, or imagining consequences that would affect the future.

 • Mixed conditionals are all about time mismatch: the “if” clause and the main clause refer to different times.